artis-v/MNXB11-project/datasets/README.md

 ./data_cleaner.sh <data1.csv> <data2.csv> ...
 ```

+Observe, the cleaner only works for the SMHI datasets since its based on their format.

 The "Boras_Data_Cleaned.csv" is the cleaned smhi data from the Borås station.

 The meteorological data used in this project has been downloaded from